 Once you’re pre-qualified, this intel will be used to determine your interest rate, which as of early 2019, is around 5 percent for people with great credit.
 If you need to wait a year or two to buy a home, and interest rates go up, you can choose to refinance later for a better rate.
 This could require going through a closing process again, so it’s worth it to work on your credit score as much as possible so you can get the best rate possible when you do decide to apply.

-You’ll also work with the broker or lender on a type of loan you’ll need [link to Mortgage article]: There are 30-year-fixed rate mortgages (the most typical loan for first-time buyers), different types of ARMs or adjustable-rate mortgages, FHA loans (or government-backed loans), and VA loans.
+You’ll also work with the broker or lender on a type of loan you’ll need: There are 30-year-fixed rate mortgages (the most typical loan for first-time buyers), different types of ARMs or adjustable-rate mortgages, FHA loans (or government-backed loans), and VA loans.
 In some cases, there may be the possibility of balloon loans, which require one large payment at the end of the term—a shock consumers generally try to avoid (you can sometimes pay off the principal sooner than specified to avoid this charge, too).

 Find the Right Neighborhood

 You want to think about a few things, says Jim Morrison, mortgage expert and author of Homebuying in 30 Minutes.
 School systems may matter to you if you have kids or want to have them soon.
 Crime rates may also be a factor.
 Taxes and insurances (homeowners, and possibly flood or earthquake) must be checked to get a sense of your total monthly payments.